mna/0value/posts/A PEG parser generator for Go.md

 Author: Martin Angers
 Title: A PEG parser generator for Go
 Date: 2015-01-01
-Description: Parsing expression grammars (PEGs) are an interesting alternative to the traditional context-free grammars (CFGs) often seen in the field of programming languages - usually in some variety of Backus-Naur form.
+Description: Parsing expression grammars (PEGs) are an interesting alternative to the traditional context-free grammars (CFGs) often seen in the field of programming languages - usually in some flavor of Backus-Naur form.
 Attributed to Bryan Ford and his 2004 paper, this is a relatively new theory.
 I spent the last few weeks working on a PEG-based parser generator for Go (think compiler-compiler, a-la yacc/bison).
 This gave birth to pigeon.
 Lang: en
 ---

 # A PEG parser generator for Go

-[Parsing expression grammars (PEGs)][peg] are an interesting alternative to the traditional [context-free grammars (CFGs)][cfg] often seen in the field of programming languages - usually in some variety of [Backus-Naur form][BNF].
+[Parsing expression grammars (PEGs)][peg] are an interesting alternative to the traditional [context-free grammars (CFGs)][cfg] often seen in the field of programming languages - usually in some flavor of [Backus-Naur form][BNF].
 Attributed to [Bryan Ford and his 2004 paper][ford], this is a relatively new theory.
 PEGs are unambiguous and offer unlimited lookahead, which also means potentially exponential time performance in pathological cases - something that can be mitigated in practice with memoization of results, guaranteeing linear time.
 No lexer is required, the grammar is "self-contained", which is another distinguishing characteristic.

 This piqued my interest, and I spent the last few weeks working on a PEG-based parser generator for Go (think compiler-compiler, *à la* yacc/bison).
 It [gave birth to `pigeon`][pigeon], a Go command-line tool that parses a PEG file and generates Go code that can parse input based on the source grammar.

 ## A quick taste of PEG, pigeon-style

-It is not the goal of this article to teach parsing expression grammars, but just to give a quick idea of what it looks like, a valid calculator grammar can look like this (full listing available in the [github repository][pigeon], under pigeon/examples/calculator):
+It is not the goal of this article to teach parsing expression grammars, but just to give a quick idea of what it looks like, a valid calculator grammar can look like this (full listing available in the [github repository][pigeon], under `pigeon/examples/calculator`):

 ```
 // helper function `eval` omitted for brevity